 The Importance of Testing and Apache JMeter

-In this article, I will talk about what JMeter is, the types of tests and the basic test concepts.
+This blog post explains what JMeter is, the types of tests, and the primary test concepts.

-JMeter, a project of Apache Software Foundation, was originally designed to test web applications but later developed to perform different test functions.
-In JMeter web applications, it is possible to test static files such as HTML, CSS, and JS, as well as dynamically generated web services based on SOAP (Simple Object Access Protocol) and REST (Representational State Transfer).
+JMeter, an Apache Software Foundation project, was initially designed to test web applications but later developed to perform different test functions.
+In JMeter web applications, it is possible to test static files such as HTML, CSS, and JS and as dynamically generated web services based on SOAP (Simple Object Access Protocol) and REST (Representational State Transfer).
 JMeter helps to simulate the web requests of real users while using a web app.

-Since JMeter is fully written in Java, it can run smoothly on Linux, Windows or Mac OS as long as Java Runtime Environment (JRE) or Java Development Environment (JDK) is installed.
+Since JMeter is entirely written in Java, it can run smoothly on Linux, Windows, or Mac OS as long as Java Runtime Environment (JRE) or Java Development Environment (JDK) is installed.

 Types of Testing

 Tests the functional accuracy of the service provided.
 Some functional tests to be performed in a web application where the exam results are presented to the students: each student is querying their exam results, having no authorization to query other’s exam results, returning own results, returning no results for students who did not take the exam, and returning information that the student has not taken the exam.